fire-archive/Grpc_UE4/README.md

 integrate into projects for the purpose of allowing UnrealEngine based clients and servers to seamlessly communicate with the Google Cloud Platform.

-Contents:
+CONTENTS;
+  - protobuf-3.0.0-beta-1-ue4/

-protobuf-3.0.0-beta-1-ue4/           - Googles proto3 source with mods for Windows/UE4.
+    - Googles proto3 source with mods for Windows/UE4.
+  - protobuf-3.0.0-beta-1-ue4-binaries/
+    - Binaries built from the above.
+  - example_protos/
-protobuf-3.0.0-beta-1-ue4-binaries/  - Binaries built from the above. example_protos/                      - Example protos for a game 'session' service.
+    - Example protos for a game 'session' service.
+  - ProtoRPC_UE4/
-ProtoRPC_UE4/                        - UE4 project which contains the RPC code and an
+    - UE4 project which contains the RPC code and an example of how to use protos via the sample protos.
+  - appengine/
-                                       example of how to use protos via the sample protos. appengine/                           - AppEngine service (JAVA) which contains a vendorized proto3 .JAR and an example server for the sample app.
+    - AppEngine service (JAVA) which contains a vendorized proto3 .JAr and an example server for the sample app.

 TODO:
   - Add proto3 binaries for XBox/PS4.